North Shore Railroad (Pennsylvania)

-Other communities served include Danville (in Montour County), Bloomsburg, and Berwick (both in Columbia County).
+Other communities served include Selinsgrove, Kreamer (both in Snyder County), Danville (in Montour County), Bloomsburg, and Berwick (both in Columbia County).

 The rail line runs generally northeast along the north shore of the North Branch of the Susquehanna River, roughly following U.S. Route 11.
 There are 10 mi of SEDA-COG Joint Rail Authority track in Northumberland County, 12 mi in Montour County, and 15 in Columbia County.
 Beach Haven is just east of Berwick and the Columbia County - Luzerne County line.
+The Selinsgrove Branch runs generally west across the Susquehanna River for 9 mi to Kreamer, where the rail line terminates.

 The corporate offices are located in Northumberland, where there is a connection to the Norfolk Southern Railway line.

 North Shore Railroad System

 The North Shore Railroad gives its name to the North Shore Railroad System, which includes the following short lines: